erinosb/SPN4_maternal_mRNA/04_Tintori_et_al_Comparison_Fig_2_S2/02_scripts/250717_Parsing_scRNAseq_Tintori.md

     ## quartz_off_screen
     ##                 2

+## Lineplots, split by cluster set

-### Lineplots of abundance in the Tintori dataset, split out by RNA cohort
+Create lineplots of abundance in the Tintori dataset, split out by cluster or by RBP Association

 Supplemental Figure